philippinespire/pire_ssl_data_processing/pseudanthias_squamipinnis/README.md

-All  sequence sets are from individual xxxxxx
+oAll  sequence sets are from individual xxxxxx

 ===============